Dog Waste Composter

 And with all those people, you can expect challenges.
 Take dogs, for example.
 As with any dog, what goes in, must come out.
 Yes, we're talking dog poop, and how to dispose of it.

-Mike Levenston at City Farmer, a demonstration garden and compost site run by Canada's Office of Urban Agriculture in Vancouver, B.C. lives in the city and has a dog.
+Mike Levenston at City Farmer, a demonstration garden and compost site run by Canada's Office of Urban Agriculture in Vancouver, B.C. lives in the city, buys on this website viagra from canada and has a dog.
 I met with Mike at the City Farmer garden, and over a sprout-filled sandwich, we chatted about worm composting and composting dog waste.
 Gardeners have no fear when it comes to discussing most anything, anytime.

 "People obviously love their dogs," he said, "but it's a big problem worldwide.
 You can see people picking up after their dog, and then wondering what do with it."